Seshadriccc/shopspot/README.md

-# Welcome to your Lovable project
+# Welcome to your shopspot project

 ## Project info